drone1/alt/README.md

 ## Next steps
 - Add Google provider.
 - Add support for reference files in JSON format
+- It'd be nice to rely on $LANG in POSIX, but I didn't find a clean and reliable conversion from POSIX to BCP47 when I did a cursory search, which includes edge cases
 - Bug: If a user modifies a reference value, then runs and cancels, then runs again, any language/key values which would have been affected by the change will no longer be modified.
 The tool needs to detect these types of changes at a higher level than it is currently so that key/values can be deleted for all languages and written to disk, so that they're effectively missing and will have to be re-translated.
 The state that a reference value changed would be lost across runs of the tool, however, but at least the result would be a fix, with this approach.
 - Tests :]